kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 ### Risks and Mitigations

-* **Risk:** Having a routing preference like `Zone` comes at the risk of endpoints in certain zones being overloaded if the originating traffic is skewed towards a particular zone.
+* **Risk:** Having a routing preference like `Close` comes at the risk of endpoints in certain locality being overloaded if the originating traffic is skewed towards a particular locality.

   **Mitigation:**
-    * Emphasize in the documentation that the `Zone` preference is designed for low-latency or monetory-cost reasons, with the understanding that it can lead to overload within zones.
+    * Emphasize in the documentation that the `Close` preference is designed for low-latency or monetory-cost reasons, with the understanding that it can lead to overload within that locality.
-    * Recommend approaches like having deployments per zone which can scale independently of other zones.
+    * Recommend approaches like having deployments per locality, (like a zone locality when using kube-proxy as the data-plane), which can scale independently of other localities.

 * **Risk:** Users migrating from the `service.kubernetes.io/topology-mode` annotation might encounter differences in exact routing behavior: